-Chapter 3: The interview – get that job
+Chapter 3: Ace the teacher interview – get that job

 As I later discovered as I did more job interviews, this Principle with his well-honed list of questions was not typical.
 Let’s now look at how 99.9% of interviews go.
 Administrations are required to ask a specific set of questions and “score” your answer on what is essentially a set list of expected answers.
 To get top marks, you need to hit their keywords.
 Now, what do I mean about keywords?
 Keywords are specific words that are currently all the rage in the educational community.
 They are words which describe a certain pedagogy, expectation, or goal within the school or school board.
 For instance, some keywords that were current when I was applying for jobs were: “Literacy,” “Numeracy,” “Differentiated Instruction and Assessment,” “Applicability,” and “Student Success.”
 Nail the keywords and you’ll score well on the scorecard, putting yourself in an excellent position to get the job.